 Duke Energy was responsible for de-energizing and raising the transmission lines.
 And McKim & Creed was charged with ensuring that the lines were raised high enough to accommodate the cranes’ height.

 “We started our surveys in February so we could tell how high we would be able to raise the lines,” said David Jones, PLS, CFS, regional manager with McKim & Creed.
 McKim & Creed surveyed the area again after the northern conductor line was de-energized.
 A final survey was conducted the day before the delivery, when the southern conductor was de-energized and raised 10 feet.
 “We were estimating the clearance to be 10 feet,” David said.

 On the day of delivery, David and his crew watched from nearby.
-Viewing the sight through a survey total station so they could see in detail, the crew could see that the passage beneath the lines was successful—with a few feet to spare.
+“There was no room for error,” said David.
+“It was an anxious moment for everyone.”
+The passage of the cranes beneath the lines was successful—with a few feet to spare.

-The new cranes will allow the Port to handle more container traffic by simultaneously accommodating two of massive ultra-Panamax ships now calling at East Coast ports.
+The new cranes allow the Port to handle more container traffic by simultaneously accommodating two of massive ultra-Panamax ships now calling at East Coast ports.
 These ships are the result of the 2016 Panama Canal expansion, which doubled the canal’s capacity and allowed larger ships to pass.
 They can carry twice the cargo of the smaller, older ships, and are about one and a half times the size.